How Technology Runs a Property Management CompanyTechnology.

 2. Secure Online Storage

-Every text, email, lease, city of Philadelphia compliance document, receipt, letter that we send is stored neatly here.
+Every text, email, lease, city of Philadelphia compliance document, receipt, and letter that we send is stored neatly here.
 Not only does this give us a quick reference of what was said and when but we can print out everything with a few clicks.

 “Can’t pay your rent because your grandmother died?”
 I see from our text history you lost four grandmothers this year.”.
 Hot Water leak?
 I can see it is still under warranty.